 3. What are the requirements for applying to the major in Mathematical Sciences?

 Click here for our admission requirements.
 Broadly speaking, you need a good pass in A-Level Mathematics or its equivalent.
 If you are a diploma holder from a polytechnic in Singapore, you should preferably have done well in several mathematics courses.

-The curriculum for our Mathematical Sciences major programme does not assume knowledge of A-Level Further Mathematics.
-Students who have studied A-Level Further Mathematics might have a slightly better background, but the main things that matter are each student's readiness to learn, ability to absorb new knowledge, and effort put into the subject.
+Our curriculum does not assume knowledge of A-Level Further Mathematics.
+Students who have studied A-Level Further Mathematics might have a slight advantage, but what matters most is each individual student's readiness to learn, ability to absorb new knowledge, and effort.

 5. How does Mathematical Sciences in the university differ from the Mathematics we learnt in junior college or polytechnic?

-For one thing, you can expect to learn a wide range of new mathematical topics (both pure and applied) which are not covered in pre-university curricula.
+You can expect to learn a wide range of new mathematical topics (both pure and applied) not covered in pre-university curricula.
 Moreover, Mathematical Sciences at the university level places special emphasis on thinking and reasoning in a logical and rigorous way, and arriving at deep understandings of concepts and proofs (which can include eventually developing one's own concepts and proofs).

 6. What are the special features and strengths of the undergraduate programme in Mathematical Sciences at NTU?

 Similar to many other undergraduate programmes in the Mathematical Sciences, our programme aims to equip the graduates with strong logical thinking, reasoning, and problem-solving skills.
 Compared to some other Mathematics or Mathematical Sciences programmes, ours stands out in the following ways:

 - Computational skills are incorporated throughout our curriculum.
 Such skills are increasingly important both in the workplace and in mathematical research.
 Apart from a compulsory course in scientific programming, many courses include a programming component.